heistp/scetrace/README.md

 ## Todo

-- Calculate variance and stddev of throughput and TCP RTT
 - Add a metric for burstiness of packet arrival times and SCE signaling
 - Protocol support: QUIC, ICMP, IRTT